StreetStrider/fluh/readme.md

 * Attach effects to Bud by using `bud.on(fn)`.
 * Effects are fired in straight order.
 * Effects run before propagating event to dependents and before effects of dependents.
-* In effect you can re-`emit` values on another Bud, but watch out for order of events and infinite loops.
+* In effect you can re-`emit` values on another Bud (or even that), but watch out for order of events and infinite loops.
+* Re-emitting will happen after current emit is done.

 ```js
 var a = Bud()